EU mulls new system to check illegal pushbacks of migrants

 On Monday, they held a hearing on the allegations linked to the push backs and the shootings.

-Three Greek ministers were invited but failed to address the concerns and declined to response to some questions.
+Three Greek ministers were invited but failed to address the concerns and declined to respond to some questions.

 Among them was one from Ruiz Devesa, a Spanish socialist MEP.